Most teens today are aware that consent is “a thing.”

 “I really like you, but I’m not ready for that.”

-You can change your mind, at any time.
+You can change your mind at any time.

-Sometimes young people think they’re okay with doing something sexually and then realize they’re not.
 They don’t owe it to the other person to continue.
 They might break the moment by moving (getting up to use the bathroom, maybe), then say something like, “I’m sorry, I thought I was ready to do that, but I’m not.”
-The partner may be disappointed, but he or she should not be mad.
-The partner’s disappointment matters less than their own bodily autonomy.

 Side note: It’s unfair to lead someone on.
-If you know full well that you don’t intend to a sexual activity, don’t say or imply that you will—that’s dishonest.
-But it’s fine to be unsure what you want to do or to honestly change your mind.
+If you know full well that you don’t intend to do a sexual activity, don’t say or imply that you will—that’s dishonest.
+But it’s fine to be unsure what you want to do or to change your mind.

 It’s okay to ask someone to do something sexually, but it’s not okay to pressure them.